tavurth/OandaCache/README.md

 # OandaCache

+    # Requires:
+        OANDAWRAP (Find it in my github)
+           I use OandaWrap in the folder above, Source:/
+                OandaWrap/
+                OandaCache/

+           However please see fit to modify OandaCache.php to change this location.

     OandaCache was written for the purpose of Caching Oanda's REST candles offline.

     The application allows access to these candles in their original JSON format.